-Many places in Europe are now erecting barriers.
-Nationalistic, xenophobic movements are gaining momentum.
-Right-wing populism is spreading.
-At the same time, we are seeing grass-roots movements fighting authoritarian, anti-liberal and right extremist tendencies.
-But even if cultural organisations are assuming greater socio-political responsibility, rarely are their own structures impacted by these trends.
-Therefore, the artists’ collective zeitraumexit asks the question: What function does art have in the current political landscape?
+The artists’ collective zeitraumexit asked the question: What function does art have in the current political landscape?
 What kind of cultural organisation does an urban society need and want?
-This project is a radical, short-term experiment which stages political, participative and aesthetic processes and playfully depicts the operations of a cultural organisation as a creative commons.
+This project was a radical, short-term experiment which staged political, participative and aesthetic processes and playfully depicted the operations of a cultural organisation as a creative commons.

-In September 2017, the festival “Miracle of the Prairie” will present international artistic works on the topic of political participation.
-At the same time, representatives from cultural institutions throughout Europe will meet with political activists at the “European Summit Culture of Protest” to discuss the relationship between protest movements and cultural organisations.
-At the conclusion of the festival, zeitraumexit will entrust its infrastructure to civic groups from Germany and abroad until summer 2018.
-Those who wish to participate will have to submit a proposal in a public competition and be chosen by an assembly (sovereign).
-A committee of festival participants and guests (legislature) will develop a democratic procedure to regulate the presentations.
-The implementation of and compliance with the rules will be ensured by the “Art Monarch” Tanja Krone (judiciary).
-She will be accompanied by a chorus, modelled after choruses in Greek antiquity, consisting of students from the University of Popular Music and Music Business.
-The project will enable visitors to experience aesthetic and democratic-parliamentary practices and encourage an international discussion on the role and function of cultural institutions.
-The project will be accompanied and evaluated by students from the University of Mannheim, as well as documented on video.
+In September 2017, the festival “Miracle of the Prairie” presented international artistic works on the topic of political participation.
+At the same time, representatives from cultural institutions throughout Europe met with political activists at the “European Summit Culture of Protest” to discuss the relationship between protest movements and cultural organisations.
+At the conclusion of the festival, zeitraumexit has entrusted its infrastructure to civic groups from Germany and abroad until summer 2018.
+Those who wished to participate had to submit a proposal in a public competition and have been chosen by an assembly (sovereign).
+A committee of festival participants and guests (legislature) has developed a democratic procedure to regulate the presentations.
+The implementation of and compliance with the rules has been ensured by the “Art Monarch” Tanja Krone (judiciary).
+The project has enabled visitors to experience aesthetic and democratic-parliamentary practices and wanted to encourage an international discussion on the role and function of cultural institutions.
+The project has been accompanied and evaluated by students from the University of Mannheim, as well as documented on video.

 Directors and curators: Gabriele Oßwald, Jan-Philipp Possmann